 Yesterday, we decided to cock a snook at the forecast, even though it was DIRE.
 I am SO glad, as it turned into one of the best walks for AGES, probably in my top 20, and that's saying something.
-It DID rain, but I had a secret weapon - I carried an UMBRELLA!
-I've never done this before, but Nicholas Crane (of 'coast' on TV) always has one, and as a lot of showers were forecast, this time I took one.
-I have to say, it was BRILLIANT.
+It did rain, but I had a secret weapon - I carried an umbrella!
+I've never done this before, but Nicholas Crane (of the 'coast' program on TV) always has one, and as a lot of showers were forecast, this time I took one.
+I have to say, it was BRILLIANT!
 Usually, in the summer, wearing a coat is purgatory.
 You get SO warm, especially as today had over 3,000 feet of climb involved.
 The brolly seemed to answer all these problems, and boy - was I glad I had it.
 It rained only 4 times, and never for more than 15 minutes.
 The brolly saved the day every time, I even had my lunch under it's protective cover.
 For the record - here is 'umbrella man'.

 As you can see from this pic, there was a hell of a lot of water coming over the top of Derwent, and the upper dam, Howden, was just the same (as you will see).